 As part of its commitment to instilling pluralism, the school coordinates encounters (mifgashim) with individuals from different social or demographic backgrounds.
 These interactions are central in enabling students to built a religious identity based on values of coexistence and understanding.

 One of the central tenets of the school's educational vision is the importance of social involvement and volunteerism.
 Throughout all six years of school, students are required to dedicate several hours every week to projects that benefit the community.
 Hands-on work is augmented by lectures and learning of Jewish sources on values of social involvement and Israeli society.
 The value of volunteerism instilled by the school teaches students the importance of social awareness and giving back to the community while exposing them to new populations.
-Our emphasis on social justice has encouraged partnerships with organizations and foundations such as Legacy Heritage Fund.

 Projects include distribution of food baskets to low-income families; a schoolback lending library; work with disadvantaged youth, including children of foreign workers; the promotion of coexistence and peace; the rehabilitation of ex-convicts; work with the elderly; and medical clowning.